KrisNguyen135/Talks/transcripts.md

 ## Transcripts

 ### Slide 1
-- Hello everyone, thanks for joining my talk, _Bayesian methods in machine learning: a brief introduction_.
-- My name is Quan, I'm a Ph.D. student in computer science at Washington University in St. Louis.
-- My research partially focuses on the topics discussed in this video so I'm very excited to go through it with you.
-- Overall, I'll be talking about ideas and techniques used in machine learning that are based on Bayes' theorem and Bayesian statistics.
-- The goal I have in mind is to cover quite a number of topics at a relatively superficial level, and the materials covered might not be as detailed as some of you had hoped.
-- This is so that we can maximize the likelihood that a person finds a specific topic in this talk interesting.
-- That said, I will be including references to more in-depth readings throughout so that you can find materials available online on what you're interested in better.
-- If you're interested in the code used to generate the plots in this talk, you can also check out the GitHub repo for this talk on my GitHub.
-- With that out of the way, let's get started.
-- We will be specifically focusing on two main topics: Bayesian modeling and Bayesian decision making.
-- Both are essential to Bayesian machine learning as well as any Bayes-centric decision-making system.
-- The first topic goes through some of the most common choices in terms of modeling a latent variable, including making inferences.
-- If you are new to Bayesian statistics and inference, this discussion will help get you up to speed with the main ideas in this field.
-- Otherwise, if you are already familiar with the topic, the first part of the video can still give you a quick refresher, or you can skip to the second part about decision-making.
-- And with that, let's move on to our first topic: Bayesian modeling.

-### Slide 2
 - We will start with the canonical problem in Bayesian interference: estimating the success rate of a binary event.
 - This event can be the face of a flipped coin, whether or not a new drug will have a positive effect on a specific patient, and so on.
 - We will call this rate, which is a real number between 0 and 1, $\theta$.